akriese/sys-audio-filter/README.md

 l+400<Enter> --> increase the lowpass cutoff by 400hz
 l-150<Enter> --> decrease the lowpass cutoff by 150hz
 ```
-All those work for the HighPass cutoff analogous with `h` as prefix.
+All those commands work for the HighPass cutoff analogously for `h` as prefix.

 The program can be quit by entering `q<Enter>` or using Ctrl+C.